coffee-clang/cup/doc/DEPENDENCIES.md

 -ldl
 ```

-The source list must match the current module names:
+The source list should match the current module names:

 ```text
 main.c